CharoV2/schuldiner-sop/docs/original_sop/transformations.md

 * If you want to simply replace a selection marker in your strain, you can do that using designated plasmids in our plasmid list or using primers that will amplify a different selection from a plasmid of choice, where the promoter and terminator are the same as in your strain.
 This way, there will be a recombination in the promoter and terminator areas flanking the resistance and you will be able to swap it.

-* It is very helpful to keep a good and clear file of all your transformations, so you can easily find what you did and with which primers (see suggestion below)
+* It is very helpful to keep a good and clear file of all your transformations, so you can easily find what you did and with which primers (is recommended to include plasmid and primers used for cassette amplification; and primers used for CHK PCR)

 * When creating a strain with a contact site reporter using the "split-Venus” method, test both proteins of the contact site reporter, with the two parts of the Venus proteins (VC and VN).
 In some cases, you can get a better signal with one pair over the other.